justinvh/gitpaste/README.markdown

 # License
-Quark Paste is licensed under a three clause BSD License.
+GitPaste is licensed under a three clause BSD License.
 See LICENSE.txt